Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended)

 \section{Basic constructs}

-This section presents some background material that will be needed for the analysis, such as non-deterministic automata.
-Figure~\ref{notation} gives an overview of notation.
+This section presents some background material that will be needed for the analysis, such as nondeterministic automata. \Cref{notation} gives an overview of notation.
 We assume that the regular expression has been converted into an automaton following one of the standard constructions.